tcannon91/bhp-enforcer/README.md

 ```

 ## Deploy updates
-To deploy the app to zeit:
+To deploy updates to the app:
-- Make sure to have the zeit cli installed
+- Log in to Glitch
-- Run the deploy command: ```now```
+- copy/import the latest code

 ## Setup